Can you use area rugs outdoors? Of course you can! Here are some ideas and tips on how to choose and place your outdoor area rug.

 You can still create a visual continuity with two different rugs that use the same tone or similar patterns.
 If you choose a flower rug inside, get something similar for outdoors as well.
 Stick to similar sizes; two sitting areas of the same overall size will look “partnered” and create more continuity.

 An outdoor living space

 More and more, outdoor furniture is able to extend the comfort of an indoor living room outside.
 Cushioned conversation sets and table options worthy of your dining room make it easier than ever to spend more time outside.

-Area rugs should be part of your outdoor decor strategy.
+Outdoor area rugs should be part of your decor strategy.
 Use them to add softness, define different spaces and areas, and create continuity between indoors and outdoors.
 You’ll find your space appears a lot more thoughtfully designed and attracts a lot more compliments!